org-trello/org-trello.github.io/usage.md

 - a checklist, this will sync the checklist then the items.
 - an item, will only sync the item

+#### Sync entity with structure from trello board

+You can sync the entity and its full structure from trello board.

+Place yourself on the entity (card or checklist or item) and hit <kbd>C-u C-c o C</kbd>.

 #### Sync org-mode file to trello board

 All entities from the org buffer will be created or updated to the trello board.